-- · a Native vegetation removal report - · details of the size and complexity of the works - a statement of how impacts have been or can be avoided or minimised.
+- a preliminary Native vegetation removal report - · details of the size and complexity of the works - details of possible project design flexibility.

 Effective, early consultation will ensure timely endorsement once the project is formally submitted to the DELWP region.
 Early consultation also identifies any offset availability issues and provides time for solutions to be investigated.